zenml-io/zenml/README.md

 The best way to learn about ZenML is the [docs](https://docs.zenml.io).
 We recommend beginning with the [Starter Guide](https://docs.zenml.io/user-guide/starter-guide) to get up and running quickly.

-For inspiration, here are some other examples & use-cases:
+For inspiration, here are some other examples and use cases:

 1. [E2E Batch Inference](examples/e2e/): Feature engineering, training, and inference pipelines for tabular machine learning.
 2. [Basic NLP with BERT](examples/e2e_nlp/): Feature engineering, training, and inference focused on NLP.